 8. Grievance Procedures

 An internal grievance procedure exists for students who believe that accommodations provided were inappropriate or who wish to lodge a complaint of noncompliance on a disabilities matter.
-Students should submit a written statement of the specific complaint within ten (10) business days of the alleged incident or action to the Academic Success Center Director.
+Students should submit a written statement of the specific complaint within ten (10) business days of the alleged incident or action to the Academic Support Center Director.
 The Director will attempt to resolve such concerns informally through discussions with the student and, as necessary, with pertinent faculty or staff members.
 In some instances, appropriate administrators may be consulted or a meeting convened by the Director in order to reach a resolution.
 In order to establish the basis for such a grievance, students must have first registered with the Office of Disability Services and provided documentation of disability.
 Students should expect to receive a written response to their grievance within ten days of submitting it.